 Dear heavenly Father, I choose to follow you today.
 Keep my heart soft and sensitive to your voice.
 Bring other believers into my life to encourage me and may I encourage those around me to keep seeking you.
 Amen.

-Go Deeper — Are you having a hard time trusting God right now?
+Today's Challenge: Are you having a hard time trusting God right now?
 Today, take time to earnestly pray about it.
 Contact one of our free, confidential online mentors if you want to talk things through with someone.